fedspendingtransparency/data-act-broker-backend/README.md

 In addition to the permission JSON, a Trust Relationship needs to be created for the target role, allowing the EC2 instance to assume the S3 uploading role during token creation.

 ### Error Logging
-All exceptions thrown by the application are logged ether to a local file or sent to a logstash server.
+All exceptions thrown by the application are logged either to a local file or sent to a logstash server.
 Error logging settings are set using the `logging.json` which is created by the `configure.py` setup script.
 It has the following format.

 ```json
 {